Abelian envelopes of exact categories and highest weight categories: Introduction

 The main innovative tool of this paper are abelian envelopes of exact categories.
 We distinguish the right $\aA_r(\eE)$ and left $\aA_l(\eE)$ envelopes of an exact category $\eE$.
-One known way to associate an abelian category to an exact category is via the {\em abelian hull}.
-It is the universal abelian category among those which allow an exact functor from $\eE$.
+One known way to associate an abelian category to an exact category is via the {\em exact abelian hull}.
+It is the universal abelian category among those which allow an exact functor from $\eE$ into them.
 The \emph{left and right envelopes} are similar universal abelian categories but for functors which are only right/left exact.
-The existence of the hull was proven in \cite{Stein}.
+The existence of the hull was proven in \cite{Adel, Stein}.
+An arbitrary exact category does not need to have the right abelian envelope (see Example \ref{exm_no_env}).
 We prove the existence of the right/left envelope under the condition that the exact category has enough projectives/injectives and the full subcategory of projectives/injectives has weak kernels/cokernels.
 We discuss further instances when the envelopes exist.
 For example, we show that the right envelope of the category of vector bundles on a good enough scheme is the category of coherent sheaves.
 Under suitable finiteness conditions we prove the derived equivalence of an exact category with its envelopes.

 We show that highest weight categories are precisely the right/left envelopes of thin exact categories.
 The thin category related to the highest weight category is the extension closure of the set of (co)standard objects in it.
-The envelopes of thin categories possess canonical strict (co)localising filtrations which are relevant to the partial order of simple objects in the highest weight categories.
+The envelopes of thin categories possess canonical strict (co)localising filtrations which are relevant to the partial order on simple objects in the highest weight categories.
 We give a characterisation of the thin subcategory inside its envelope via adjunction morphisms induced by the filtration.

 Ringel duality (originally for quasi-hereditary algebras) acquires in our context a natural interpretation as a transfer from the right to the left envelope and vice versa.
 Also it leads to a duality (which we call also Ringel duality) on thin categories, where the dual of thin category $\eE$ is constructed as the intersection inside derived category $\dD^b(\eE)$ of $\aA_l(\eE)$ with the image of $\aA_r(\eE)$ under the inverse of the Serre functor.